-Within months of the 1986 disaster, Soviet crews contained the radioactive wreckage inside a temporary shelter, a 21-story-tall "sarcophagus."
-There were many gaps, and most of the sarcophagus wasn't secured to the underlying structure, leaving the enclosure vulnerable to leaking rainwater, settling, and earthquakes.
+Within months, Soviet crews contained the radioactive wreckage inside a temporary shelter, a 21-story-tall "sarcophagus."
+But there were many gaps, and most of the sarcophagus wasn't secured to the underlying structure, leaving the enclosure vulnerable to leaking rainwater, settling, and earthquakes.

 About the Confinement Shelter

-The $1.3 billion NSC will enclose the reactor and associated debris—as well as the sarcophagus surrounding it—providing a confined space within which unstable upper portions of the sarcophagus can be taken apart and the remaining highly radioactive material removed to a long-term storage repository.
+The $1.7 billion NSC now encloses the reactor and associated debris—as well as the sarcophagus surrounding it.
+The shelter provides a confined space within which unstable upper portions of the sarcophagus can be taken apart and the remaining highly radioactive material removed to a long-term storage repository.
 This will reduce exposure of the existing shelter to weather, and restrict the release of radioactive dust that could result from an accidental collapse beneath the new confinement.
 It will also provide a safe working environment for cleanup personnel.

 The entire Shelter Implementation Plan, the heart of which is the NSC structure, cost some $2.7 billion.
 The funding—contributed by more than 40 nations—was managed by the European Bank for Reconstruction and Development (EBRD).
 When EBRD was commissioned to manage the Chernobyl recovery funds, its managers agreed with the government of Ukraine to enlist Western experts to help manage implementation.

 EBRD and plant officials selected a Bechtel-led consortium that included Battelle Memorial Institute and Electricité de France to lead the project management effort for the Shelter Implementation Plan.
 A French joint venture called NOVARKA constructed the massive facility.
 Since 1996, the Bechtel group has, among other things: